influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/cli/influxctl/_index.md

 ### Create a configuration file

-Create a `config.toml` that includes the necessary credentials and store in on your machine.
+Create a `config.toml` that includes the necessary credentials.
 If stored at the [default location](#default-connection-profile-store-location) for your operating system, `influxctl` automatically detects and uses the connection profile configurations.